Pablo Reyes Preview, Player Props: Red Sox vs. Nationals

 Pablo Reyes At The Plate

-- Reyes is hitting .313 with six doubles, a home run and seven walks.
+- Reyes is batting .320 with seven doubles, a home run and seven walks.

-- He has hit a home run in one of 32 games, and in 0.9% of his plate appearances.
+- He has hit a long ball in one of 33 games, and in 0.9% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.